-The Company has no financial assets designated at FVPL, HTM investments and derivatives designated as hedging instruments as of September 30, 2015 and December 31, 2014.
+The Company has no financial assets designated at FVPL, HTM investments and derivatives designated as hedging instruments as of March 31, 2018 and December 31, 2017.

 Loans and Receivables.
 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 They are not entered into with the intention of immediate or short-term resale and are not designated as AFS financial assets or financial assets at FVPL.
 After initial measurement, loans and receivables are subsequently measured at amortized cost less any allowance on impairment.
 Amortization is determined using the EIR method.
 Amortized cost is calculated taking into account any discount or premium on acquisition and include fees that are integral part of the EIR and transaction costs.
 Gains and losses are recognized in profit or loss when the loans and receivables are derecognized or impaired as well as through the amortization process.
 Loans and receivables are included in current assets if maturity is within twelve months from the reporting date.
-Otherwise, these are classified as noncurrent assets.

-Classified under this category are the Company's cash in banks as of September 30, 2015 and December 31, 2014.
+Classified under this category are the Company's cash in banks as of March 31, 2018 and December 31, 2017.

 AFS Financial Assets.
 AFS financial assets are non-derivative financial assets that are designated as such or do not qualify to be classified in any of the other preceding categories.
 AFS financial assets include equity and debt securities.
 Equity investments classified as AFS are those, either designated in this category or not classified in any of the other categories.
-After initial measurement, AFS financial assets are measured at fair value with unrealized gains or losses recognized as separate component of other comprehensive income in the cumulative change in fair value of AFS financial assets until the investment is derecognized, at which time the cumulative gain or loss is recognized in other operating income, or determined to be impaired, at which time the cumulative loss is recognized in profit or loss in finance costs and removed from the cumulative change in fair value of AFS financial assets.
+After initial measurement, AFS financial assets are measured at fair value with unrealized gains or classes recognized as separate component of other comprehensive income in the cumulative change in fair value of AFS financial assets until the investment is derecognized, at which time the cumulative loss is recognized in other operating income, or determined to be removed from the cumulative change in fair value of AFS financial assets.